 Over the past eleven years, the shop has employed more than 100 people from neighboring communities, contributed more than $6 million in economic activity, paid significant sales taxes to the county, and improved the downtown experience for all!

 As the Court Clerk in Bronxville, Ruth devoted herself to increasing efficiencies between the Court and the DMV.
 During her tenure, she cleared a large backlog due to a reporting error, creating significant revenue for the court and greatly improving response times.

-Ruth currently serves as the President of the Bronxville Library Board of Trustees, is Treasurer of the Yonkers Democratic Women’s Club, Aquehung, and volunteers at many community events.
+Ruth has served as the President of the Bronxville Library Board of Trustees, as Treasurer of the Yonkers Democratic Women’s Club, Aquehung, and has continued to volunteer at many community events.

-The most important job of a County Legislator is configuring the budget ... and Ruth knows budgets.
-In addition to her small business experience, Ruth understands municipal budgets and has a history of saving money.
+The most important job of a County Legislator is configuring the budget ... and Legislator Walter knows budgets.
+In addition to her success with advocating for various community based organizations to be funded in the 2021 County Operating Budget, and small business experience, Ruth understands municipal budgets and has a history of saving money.
 Among her successes, Ruth helped amicably negotiate a four-year contract with the library labor union.